-1. During the judicial examination of an administrative action, the administrative court, on its own initiative or at the request of the parties, orders that a normative subordinate legal act on the basis of which the administrative action being examined was performed shall not be applied, when it considers that the subordinate legal act is unlawful.

-- 2. The court decides in this manner even if the primary adjudication of the normative act is not in its competence. - 3.
+- 1. During the judicial examination of an administrative action, the administrative court, ex officio or at the request of the parties, orders that a normative subordinate legal act based on which the administrative action being examined was performed shall not be applied, when it considers that the subordinate legal act is unlawful. - 2.
+The court decides in this manner even if the primary adjudication of the normative act is not in its competence. - 3.
 This decision contains the reasons of illegality found by the court in a detailed manner.